 The Business watch program is an offshoot of the Neighborhood Watch concept.
 The purpose of establishing a Business Watch program is to help educate business proprietors about various precautions they can take in an effort to deter crime.
 For more information visit the POP page.

-The explorer program is designed to attract young, well-qualified men and women to participate in an organized on the job training program that will prepare them for a career in law enforcement.
-To learn more, visit the Explorer Page.
+The Public Safety Cadet program is designed to attract young, well-qualified men and women to participate in an organized on the job training program that will prepare them for a career in law enforcement.
+To learn more, visit the PUBLIC SAFETY CADET PAGE.